Move to go fine free brings more Elkhart kids back to the library

 Interesting numbers so far:

 * Prior to the board action eliminating fines, 1,337 cardholders under the age of 18 were blocked from checking out library materials because they owed more than $10.
-In the first six months, that number was reduced by 40 percent.
+Since going fine free, that number has been reduced by 46 percent.

 * The number of new and returning cardholders under the age of 13 increased by 26.2 percent.